JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 f (generic function with 1 method)
 ```

-Even with one-line syntax, it is possible to create more complex functions with some intermediate calculations.
-It can be done, using brackets and semicolons to separate expressions.
-The last expression in brackets is then returned  as a function output
+The one-line syntax also allows to create more complex functions with some intermediate calculations by using brackets and semicolons to separate expressions.
+The last expression in brackets is then returned as the function output.

 ```jldoctest functions; output = false
 g(x) = (x -= 1; x *= 2; x)